-- Following agreement with the North Integrated Care Pactoership (ICP) the Trust has an agreed financial profile of income and expenditure for month 7 - 12. - At month 10 the Trust has delivered a £0.7m surplus which is in line with M7-12 plan.
-Bank & Agency costs remain high, but are - lower than previous peak levels.
-The Thust has delivered a surplus in month - 10 We to increased income levels.
-The Trust have received over £1m of income from HEE what was not included in the M7-12 planning, as the Trust was not aware of this funding.
-The Trust has incurred £0.3m additional costs due to COVID-19 in month 10. and has incurred £6.0m of Operational COVID costs up to month 10.
+- Following agreement with the North Integrated Care Partiership (ICP) the Trust has an agreed financial profile of income and expenditure for month 7 12. - At month 10 the Trust has delivered a £0.7m surplus which is in line with M7-12 plan.
+Bank & Asency costs remain high, but are - Bank & Agency costs remain high, but are lower than previous peak levels. - The Twist has delivered a surplus in month 10 to increased income levels.
+The Trust have received over £1m of income from HEE that was not included in the M7-12 planning, as the Trust was not aware of this funding.
+The Trust has incurred £0.3m additional costs due to COVID-19 in month 10. and has incurred £6.0m of Operational COVID costs - costs due to COVID-19 in month 10, and has incurred £6.0m of Operational COVID costs up to month 10.
 The Trust is also incurring the costs of additional services developed to support the pandemic. - Cash £81.3m at month 10 which is higher than normal due to early payment of income. - Capital Spend £11.4m at month 10 which is £6.2m less than plan.